klmnden/azure-docs.tr-tr/articles/azure-functions/functions-bindings-twilio.md

     // customer and a mobile number to send text updates to. var msg = "Hello " + myQueueItem.name + ", thank you for your order.";

-    // Even if you want to use a hard coded message and number in the binding, you must at least
+    // Even if you want to use a hard coded message in the binding, you must at least
     // initialize the message binding.
     context.bindings.message = {};

     // A dynamic message can be set instead of the body in the output binding.
-In this example, we use
-    // the order information to personalize a text message to the mobile number provided for
-    // order status updates.
+The "To" number
+    // must be specified in code.
     context.bindings.message = {
         body : msg,
         to : myQueueItem.mobileNumber